Are AI Detectors Accurate? The Numbers and the Reasons They Fail (2026)

 This is the clearest data point available.
 OpenAI built its own AI text classifier and published its evaluation honestly.
 The tool correctly identified only 26% of AI-written text as "likely AI-written."
 It also falsely labeled human writing as AI-generated 9% of the time.

 Those numbers are bad in both directions.
 It missed three out of four AI texts.
-It wrongly accused roughly one in eleven human writers.
+It wrongly accused about one in eleven human writers.
 OpenAI shut the tool down in July 2023 because of this.

 61% of human TOEFL essays were flagged as AI-generated

 That is not a small margin of error.
-That is a detector failing a majority of the time on a specific population of real writers.
+That is a detector failing a majority of the time on a specific group of real writers.
 The reason is that non-native English writing tends to be simpler and more predictable, which is the same pattern detectors use to spot AI text.

 Turnitin itself warns against relying on its scores

 Turnitin's own guidance documentation states that AI reports may not always be accurate and should not be used as the sole basis for punishment.
-Turnitin also suppresses scores between 0% and 19% and displays them with an asterisk, because false positives in that range are too common to show a clean number.
+Turnitin also suppresses scores between 0% and 19% and shows them with an asterisk, because false positives in that range are too common to show a clean number.

 Vanderbilt calculated 750 wrongly labeled papers per year